 Charges for Management by either external Managers or the Public Trustee and Guardian are determined under the Guardianship and Management of Property Act 1991.

-The Public Trustee and Guardian's charges have been structured so that no fee is payable on income received from any government pension, or from low income superannuation or annuities.
-A small administrative fee is payable for this service.
+The Public Trustee and Guardian’s fees have been structured so that a discounted commission of 3.00% is applied to any government pension, or from low income superannuation or annuities.

 The charges do not cover the full cost of providing these services, as they are part of the Public Trustee and Guardian's Community Service Obligations, which are partly funded by Government.